Skip to main content

 Step 1: Install PowerShell

-• If you do not have PowerShell installed on your system, follow these instructions to download and install it: Install PowerShell.
+If PowerShell isn’t installed on your system, follow Microsoft’s instructions here: Install PowerShell.

 Step 2: Install the Microsoft Graph PowerShell SDK